yli110-stat697/Advent-of-Code/README.md

 # Advent of Code for 2015

-This repo is tarted for testing.
+This repo is used for testing `git rebase strategy".